-- 1. Standing for sustained periods of time and walking most of the work day to accomplish tasks; - 2.
-Frequent reaching and manual dexterity in handling accessory equipment for radiographic purposes including typing on computer terminals; - 3.
-Frequently transporting, moving, lifting and transferring patients from a wheelchair or stretcher to and from a radiographic table.
+- 1. Standing for sustained periods of time and walking most of the work day to accomplish tasks. - 2.
+Frequent reaching and manual dexterity in handling accessory equipment for sonographic purposes including typing on computer terminals and manipulation of transducers. - 3.
+Frequently transporting, moving, lifting and transferring patients from a wheelchair or stretcher to and from an examination table.